 Many cancers can spread to the lymph nodes, but malignant peripheral nerve sheath tumour does this very rarely.
 If lymph nodes were part of the surgery to remove your tumour, your pathologist will assess them under the microscope and report whether they are involved by tumour.

 The pathologic stage for malignant peripheral nerve sheath tumour is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 The tumour stage for malignant peripheral nerve sheath tumour varies based on the body part involved.
 For example, a 5-centimetre tumour that starts in the head will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.

 If after microscopic examination, no tumour is seen in the resection specimen sent to pathology for examination, it is given the tumour stage pT0 which means there is no evidence of primary tumour.

-If your pathologist cannot reliable evaluate the tumor size or the extent of growth, it is given the tumour stage pTX (primary tumour cannot be assessed).
+If your pathologist cannot reliably evaluate the tumour size or the extent of growth, it is given the tumour stage pTX (primary tumour cannot be assessed).
 This may happen if the tumour is received as multiple small fragments.

 The metastatic stage can only be given if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined, and it is typically not included in your report.